Canadian Pain Task Force Online Consultation

 • Physio with back pain

-by ajmb, about 4 years ago
+by ajmb, over 4 years ago

 I am a 51 year old female.
 Work as a physiotherapist.
 Well versed in back care.
 Created the back care program for my provincial health body, all new staff of hospitals in the province had to take this course that I was a big part of creating and teaching.
 Have had back pain since I was 10 years old. physio as a kid did nothing. ("Watch your posture").
 Disc injury at work at age 26, 6 weeks off work, largely treated myself with positioning and staying as active as possible.
 Back to work no problems. back pain after having 2...
 Continue reading